Skip to Content

 11. Your Haircut is Too Angular

-Gray hair tends to be drier than most hair colors because it has less collagen and pigment.
 A simple aspect that you may overlook when going gray is your haircut.
-Angular, blunt bobs can go very wrong with gray hair, as the look often results in frizz and a triangle-like shape.
+Angular, blunt bobs can go very wrong because aging hair often changes in texture, becoming coarser and more wiry.
+This change in texture often results in frizz and a triangle-like shape.

 Instead of severe or sharp cuts, try a soft, gentle look with layered ends.
 Layers help with frizz and frame your face.